jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/gitlab-ci.md

 We do not use [GItlab CI](https://docs.gitlab.com/ee/ci/) for:

-1. Highly time consuming schedules:
-For highly time consuming schedules like
+1. For highly time-consuming schedules that take longer than six hours, like
 [Analytics ETL's](https://en.wikipedia.org/wiki/Extract,_transform,_load),
 [Machine learning](https://en.wikipedia.org/wiki/Machine_learning) training,
 among others,
 we use [AWS Batch](https://aws.amazon.com/batch/) instead.
 The reason for this is that the
 [GItlab CI](https://docs.gitlab.com/ee/ci/)
-is not meant to run jobs that take so long, often resulting in jobs being terminated before they can finish, mainly due to diconnections between the
+is not meant to run jobs that take that many hours, often resulting in jobs being terminated before they can finish, mainly due to diconnections between the